 Reg SHO is designed to fulfill several objectives, including: (a) the establishment of uniform locate and delivery requirements in order to address problems associated with failures to deliver, and (b) the creation of uniform marking requirements for sales of all equity securities.

 Accordingly, NYSE will post a list of threshold securities on this site for every settlement day.

 Note: the Threshold List will not be generated on bank holidays when the Depository Trust & Clearing Corporation is closed but equity exchanges are open.

-Due to a technical problem that was recently discovered, for 66 trade dates between January 1, 2010 and February 22, 2011, the Threshold Securities Lists published for NYSE, NYSE Amex and NYSE Arca incorrectly omitted securities that met the requirements for a Threshold Security.
+Due to a technical problem that was recently discovered, for 66 trade dates between January 1, 2010 and February 22, 2011, the Threshold Securities Lists published for NYSE, NYSE MKT and NYSE Arca incorrectly omitted securities that met the requirements for a Threshold Security.
 The Threshold Securities Lists for those trade dates were republished on February 24, 2011 with corrected information.
 The affected dates are noted by an asterisk.